LakeinLove/Mage-The-Awakening/Lexicon/Scrutiny.md

 #### Exceptional Success

 The player accrues successes and reveals mysteries as described above.
-In addition, since the exceptional success mechanics for normal [[extended action]]s do not apply, the player may choose one of the following options: She can apply all successes gained in this roll, even if doing so lowers the [[Opacity]] more than once; she can spend a point of [[Mana]] to blot out the [[Mystery|Mysteries]] she is seeing so that other mages have a more difficult time scrutinizing them (add the character’s [[Gnosis]] to the Mystery’s [[Opacity]]); or she can spend a point of [[Mana]] to cover her tracks, obscuring any trace of her [[Nimbus]] from the area (anyone magically searching for her Scrutiny suffers a penalty equal to her [[Gnosis]]).
+In addition, since the exceptional success mechanics for normal [[Extended Action]]s do not apply, the player may choose one of the following options: She can apply all successes gained in this roll, even if doing so lowers the [[Opacity]] more than once; she can spend a point of [[Mana]] to blot out the [[Mystery|Mysteries]] she is seeing so that other mages have a more difficult time scrutinizing them (add the character’s [[Gnosis]] to the Mystery’s [[Opacity]]); or she can spend a point of [[Mana]] to cover her tracks, obscuring any trace of her [[Nimbus]] from the area (anyone magically searching for her Scrutiny suffers a penalty equal to her [[Gnosis]]).

 ---